Dynamics-and-Complexity-Group/quantum-dynamics/README.md

 - Arghya Dutta (ORCID: 0000-0003-2116-6475)  arghya.d@srmap.edu.in
 - Department of Physics, SRM University-AP, Amaravati 522240, Andhra Pradesh, India

-## Manuscript Status

-This repository accompanies a manuscript currently under review.
-Once the paper is accepted, this README will be updated to include the journal citation and DOI.

 ## Repository Structure